DragonSenses/visionize/README.md

 # Description

+Visionize is a productivity app for organizing tasks with boards, lists, and cards.
+Built with Next.js 14, TypeScript, React, TailwindCSS, Prisma ORM, PostgreSQL, Clerk, Stripe, zustand, react-query, and shadcn/ui.
+Features CRUD, drag-and-drop, audit logs, Zod validation, and freemium capabilities.

 Based on the kanban method, this app is a tool to visualize workflow in three steps:

 1. To Do